-Objects documenting the sphere of personal and family rituals in the Global Jewish Diaspora constitute a conspicuous aspect of the museum holdings of The Magnes Collection of Jewish Art and Life.
-These objects, which are often small, and therefore highly portable, were created in different geographic areas throughout the world, carried by the individuals who used them along their paths of immigration, and often cherished by their families for generations.
-In some cases, they were donated to the Judah L. Magnes Museum by families in the San Francisco Bay Area and beyond.
-The majority was added to the collection through a selective acquisition process, as in the case of the Strauss Collection, purchased by The Magnes in 1967.
+Objects documenting the sphere of personal and family rituals in the global Jewish diaspora constitute a prominent aspect of the museum holdings of The Magnes Collection of Jewish Art and Life.
+These objects, which are often small and portable were created in different locations around the world, were carried by migrant individuals for generations.
+While some were donated to the Judah L. Magnes Museum by individual families, the majority were added to the collection through a selective acquisition process.
+The Strauss Collection, for example, was purchased by The Magnes in 1967.

-Personal and family ritual objects intersect several aspects of Jewish life.
-They encompass the observance of Jewish customs – kasherut, or dietary laws, and the laws of "family purity" (taharat ha-mishpachah) governing marital relationships – and the celebration of the Life Cycle – marked by the ritual circumcision of male children and the celebration of the religious adulthood of youth of both sexes (bar and bat mitzvah), by engagement and marriage ceremonies, and by death and burial – and of the Yearly Cycle – including Sabbath and the holidays marking the Jewish calendar – by individuals and inside the Jewish home.
+Personal and family ritual objects unite several aspects of Jewish life.
+These aspects include the observance of Jewish customs – kasherut, or dietary laws, and the laws of "family purity" (taharat ha-mishpachah) governing marital relationships – the celebration of the Life Cycle – marked by the ritual circumcision of male children and the celebration of the religious adulthood of youth of both sexes (bar and bat mitzvah), by engagement and marriage ceremonies, and by death and burial – and the celebration of the yearly cycle – Sabbath and holidays which mark the Jewish calendar – by individuals and Jewish households.

-The thousands of ritual objects in the collection originate from the entire Jewish Diaspora, including Europe, Asia, North Africa, the Middle East and the Americas, and present a unique opportunity to study the dynamics of Jewish life from a variety of perspectives.
-Considered in the social and historical context that presided over their making, ritual objects often open new windows on the understanding of everyday life, social structures, gender and generational roles, beliefs, practices and their relationship with normative religion, aesthetic currents, and the interactions between the makers of these objects and the individuals and families that commissioned them.
+The thousands of ritual objects in the collection originate from the entire Global Jewish Diaspora, including Europe, Asia, North Africa, the Middle East and the Americas, and present a unique opportunity to study the dynamics of Jewish life from a variety of perspectives.
+When considering the social and historical contexts that presided over their making, ritual objects provide new understanding of everyday life, social structures, gender and generational roles, beliefs, practices, Jewish relationships to normative religions, aesthetic currents, and the interactions between the makers of these objects and the individuals and families that commissioned them.

-Beyond typology, which is generally uniform across the Diaspora, ritual objects also help highlighting how personal and family life differs greatly in each community, thus providing detailed insights in the specific characteristics of the many cultures of the Jews.
-The dynamic set of behaviors governing the performance of ritual by individuals and families, and within the Jewish home, present scholars with the chance of attaining an insightful look into the most intimate realms of the Jewish experience across time and space.
+While typology is generally uniform across the Diaspora, ritual objects also are different depending on the different personal and family lifestyles across the Diaspora.
+They thus provide detailed insight into the specific characteristics of the many cultures of the Jews.
+The dynamic set of behaviors governing the performance of ritual by individuals and entire families within the Jewish home introduce scholars to the most intimate realms of the Jewish experience across time and space.

 An expanding item list (with approximate item counts) includes: